rhroyston/codes/README.md

 ## Motivation

 The sites I have found are too lengthy, list ubscure HTML character codes, and overall the codes are displayed in an unintuitive order.
-I found myself wanting automatic copy to clipboard upon clicking the character as well.
+I found myself wanting automatic copy to clipboard upon clicking the character as well as a beautiful blond girl in the background.

 ## Installation